seohsirk/next-supabase-ai-template/README.md

 Please copy the webhooks (written with Postgres SQL) from apps/web/supabase/seed.sql and make sure to replicate them to the Supabase instance.

-Make sure to add the following header `X-Supabase-Webhook-Secret` with the value of the `SUPABASE_DB_WEBHOOK_SECRET` to the request.
+Make sure to add the following header `X-Supabase-Event-Signature` with the value of the `SUPABASE_DB_WEBHOOK_SECRET` to the request.

 In this way - you server will be able to authenticate the request and be sure it's coming from your Supabase instance.

 As endpoint, remember to use the `/api/db/webhook` endpoint.
 If your APP url is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.

+#### Adding Database Webhooks from Supabase Studio

+While you can create a migration to add the database webhooks, you can also add them from the Supabase Studio.

+1. Go to the Supabase Studio
+2. Go to Database->Webhooks
+3. Click on "Enable Webhooks"
+4. Click on "Create a new hook"

+Now, replicate thr webhooks at `apps/web/supabase/seed.sql` using the UI:
+1. Please remember to set the `X-Supabase-Event-Signature` header with the value of the `SUPABASE_DB_WEBHOOK_SECRET` to the request.
+2. Please remember to set the endpoint to `/api/db/webhook` using your real APP URL.
+If your APP URL is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.
+3. Use 5000 as the timeout.

 ## Deploying to Vercel